kchannelz/kchannels/README.md

 * [Blog](https://medium.com/kchannels)

-## What's up the the "kchannelz" part in the GitHub URL?
+## What's up with the "kchannelz" part in the GitHub URL?
 Well, https://github.com/kchannels was taken :(